jasonmccallister/vscode-dagger/.github/instructions/typescript.instructions.md

 7. Write unit tests for your code using a testing framework Mocha.
 8. Follow a consistent coding style and use a linter like ESLint to enforce it.
 9. Prefer dependency injection for better testability and modularity.
+10. Always use yarn over npm for package management to ensure consistency across environments.